-GEOG 200 Cultural Geography and Global Relationships (3) General Education Course Descriptions(from Traditional Undergraduate Catalog)
+GEOG 200 Cultural Geography and Global Relationships (3)

-Degree Completion General Education Requirements- School of Professional Studies Program
+Degree Completion General Education Requirements-School of Professional Studies Programs

 These requirements are only for those students enrolled in the George Fox degree completion program under the School of Professional Studies (School of Education general education requirements can be found here).
 For traditional undergraduate students, please see the general education requirements posted in that section of the catalog.